Dionemmpap/Physical_Interaction/README.md

-# Lynxmotion AL5A ROS2 Control System
+# Lynxmotion AL5A ROS2 Control System based on Edubot

 This project is a comprehensive ROS2-based robot arm control system for the Lynxmotion AL5A robot arm.
 It implements inverse kinematics, Jacobian-based velocity control, and trajectory planning for various manipulation tasks.